subhakumaran-10/zobot-conversational-assistant/README.md

 ## 📂 Project Files
 This repository contains the exported chatbot configuration downloaded from the Zoho SalesIQ Zobot platform.

-## 📸 Screenshots / Demo
-(Add screenshots of your bot flow, conversation preview, and builder interface here)

 ## ✅ Project Status
 Completed ✔️
 This project is created for academic learning and demonstration purposes.